 I rarely establish a precise itinerary ahead of time for photo tours because I want to choose locations and subjects based on the weather and other conditions.
 I’ll determine our strategy as we go along, making sure to photograph in the best light and weather.
 Special emphasis will be given to photographing in the twilight period of dusk and dawn, as well as night photography.

 Here is a general outline:

 The photo tour officially begins in Venice during late afternoon, April 29.
 (We are including lodging for the night of the 28th because flight schedules from the U.S. dictate that most people will need to arrive the day before the tour starts.)
 After orientation, we will have dinner together as a group and then photograph in the twilight period into the night.
 The next day will be the first of four full days in Venice.
 In addition to the main city of Venice, we will spend plenty of time on the island of Burano, possibly taking the early boat and getting there for sunrise.
 One of the four days will be a free day, during which participants can do whatever they like on their own, or they can get together with other participants.

-The photo tour officially ends on Saturday night, November 21 (lodging is included for that night), although we may have a group sunrise shoot on Sunday morning.
-On Sunday, November 22, you will depart Cinque Terre on a train for your chosen destination.
+The photo tour officially ends on Sunday morning, May 8 after our sunrise shoot.
+On this day, you will depart Cinque Terre on a train for your chosen destination.
 We will help make the train reservations for you.

 SPECIAL CONSIDERATIONS & PHYSICAL REQUIREMENTS